NOVA MEDICAL CENTERS – NOTICE OF PRIVACY PRACTICES

 WHAT ARE NOVA’S DUTIES AND RESPONSIBILITIES?

 PHI is health care related information we might have about you, whether in paper, electronic, or other format, from which your identity might be known.
 Some examples of PHI are: medical records, including but not limited to doctors notes and orders, physical therapy notes, x-ray films and reports, lab reports, demographic information such as your name, address, telephone number, date of birth, billing and payment information, and recorded video or audio that may identify you or relates to your past, present or future physical or mental health or condition and related health care services.
 We are required by law to create and maintain medical records, charts and files related to the care and services you receive at Nova.
 We also use this information to ensure we provide quality care to our patients.
 We understand and respect that your health care is personal and we are committed to protecting the privacy of your PHI and only using and disclosing your PHI as necessary to provide you with health care services.
-Nova is required by law to: make sure your PHI is kept private; notify you after a breach of your unsecured PHI; provide this Notice of our legal duties and privacy practices; and follow the terms of this Notice.
+Nova may be required by law to: make sure your PHI is kept private; notify you after a breach of your unsecured PHI; provide this Notice of our legal duties and privacy practices; and follow the terms of this Notice.

 HOW WILL WE USE AND DISCLOSE YOUR PHI?